github/opensource.guide/_articles/hu/building-community.md

 title: Building Welcoming Communities
 description: Building a community that encourages people to use, contribute to, and evangelize your project.
 class: building
-toc:
-  setting-your-project-up-for-success: "Setting your project up for success"
-  growing-your-community: "Growing your community"
-  resolving-conflicts: "Resolving conflicts"
 order: 4
 image: /assets/images/cards/building.png
 related: